An English language guide to the daunting world of pensions and saving for retirement in Norway.

 Pension from the Norwegian state

-Anyone who has lived or worked legally in Norway for at least three years after the age of 16 is entitled to a retirement pension from the Norwegian state.
+Anyone who has lived or worked legally in Norway for at least five years after the age of 16 is entitled to a retirement pension from the Norwegian state.

 Read more: Norway Stats: Facts & Figures in 2020

 Generally, you must continue to be a member of the National Insurance Scheme to be entitled to a retirement pension from Norway, but there are exceptions to this rule.

 Depending on your personal circumstances, you may choose to start receiving a state pension at any time from ages 62 to 75.

 The amount of money you will receive is dependent on how many years you have been tax resident in Norway and many other factors.
 Unlike most other types of pension, the state pension is paid out for as long as you live.

 There is a minimum guaranteed payout that varies depending on how many years you have been a member of the National Insurance Scheme.
 As of 2020, the amount varies from NOK 158,621 to NOK 193,188.
 Note that this is a guaranteed minimum, and not the amount you will necessarily receive.

 To check the amount you will be personally entitled to, you can contact NAV, or check on Din Pensjon.
 The website has a pension calculator that will estimate the payout you will receive upon retirement.